"I like maths because everyday we do something new and exciting. We are going to need maths in everything we do in life!"

 "Maths is important in everyday life.
 Maths has been around since the Greeks and helped them solve lots of problems."

-It is integral to all aspects of life and with this in mind we endeavor to ensure that children develop a positive and enthusiastic attitude towards mathematics that will stay with them.
+It is integral to all aspects of life and with this in mind we endeavour to ensure that children develop a positive and enthusiastic attitude towards mathematics that will stay with them.

 "I love that everyone has their hands up in maths and wants to be involved in the discussion."